r3-os/r3/README.md

 cargo embed --release
 ```

+See [this document](examples/basic_gr_peach/README.md) for how to run the example application on [the GR-PEACH development board].

+[the GR-PEACH development board]: https://www.renesas.com/us/en/products/gadget-renesas/boards/gr-peach.html#overview

 ## Prerequisites

 You need a Nightly Rust compiler.
 This project is heavily reliant on unstable features, so it might or might not work with a newer compiler version.
 See the file `rust-toolchain` to find out which compiler version this project is currently tested with.